 Riddler: "You look around here these days, it's all different.
 It's all changed.
 The Joker's killing people, for God's sake!
 Did I miss something?
 Was I away when they changed the rules?"

-The ending to the Batman: Black and White story ''Two of A Kind'': Two-Face, after being cured of his psychosis and having his face restored, falls in love with his psychiatrist and gets engaged.
+- The ending to the Batman: Black and White story ''Two of A Kind'': Two-Face, after being cured of his psychosis and having his face restored, falls in love with his psychiatrist and gets engaged.
 However, it is revealed that said psychiatrist has a psychotic twin sister who will stop at nothing to get Harvey to herself.
 She successfully seduces him, but when Harvey tries to break off the affair, she went Jumping Off the Slippery Slope and brutally murders her sister.
-Harvey, consumed with rage, destroys his newly restored face and meets with the psychotic twin, so as to exact revenge, and does so successfully, though he breaks down heartwrenchingly after having committed the act, cradling her body helplessly, looking as if he was crying.
+Harvey, though consumed with rage, realizes that the therapy still works and prevents him from wanting to exact revenge.
+So he revives his Two-Face persona by burning his newly restored face and meets with the murderous twin, so as to kill her, and does so successfully, though he breaks down heartwrenchingly after having committed the act, cradling her body helplessly, looking as if he was crying.
 This is less heartbreaking than what he says to Batman after shooting the sister in the chest:

 "Then I just waited for you to show up— as you always do— to take me back where I belong... with the rest of the crazy people."

 - A recent story in Batman: Streets of Gotham dealt with Mr. Zsasz kidnapping orphans and runaways and forcing them to participate in knife fights for people to gamble on.
 The Tearjerker comes into play when Batman and Robin encounter Humpty Dumpty, who has been gathering the bodies of the murdered children and giving them toys to try to "fix" them.
 And it's Christmas time as well, just to twist the knife a little more.

 - Batman's final scene in Identity Crisis always gets to me.